n-eq/n-eq.github.io/_posts/2020-04-07-unlocking-uplink-frame-retries-mecanism-on-Telecom-Design-Sigfox-modules.md

 Ghidra makes this task very easy.
-It yields two operations related to this variable, the first one is a read operation (in `TD_SIGFOX_SendV1`), and the second is write (bingo!).
+It yields two operations related to this variable, the first one is a read operation (in `TD_SIGFOX_SendV1`), and the second is a write (bingo!).
 The write operation occurs in the function `TD_SIGFOX_AllowExtendedUse` decompiled below.

 ```c